1. And out over the ocean

 “what is promised today”

-“To keep the supposition of promises together” “Self Portrait in a Convex Mirror”
+“To keep the supposition of promises together” “Self Portrait in a Convex Mirror”28.
+Perhaps an angel looks like everything

 We have forgotten.
 I mean forgotten